ktpeace/w0rld/README.md

 ## To-Do List

-1. Fix live site not writing JWT to cookies (works locally, likely security issue)
+1. Make backend files Typescript instead of JS
 2. Add Jest testing for user account creation, login, & logout
-3. Add remaining tables to RDS, relevant queries, & test
+3. Add other SQL tables to RDS (will need to plan them all to do this)
-4. Continue designing frontend
+4. Add pulling complex data for profiles (completed tasks, etc.)
+5. Add players data and mapping to Players & individual Player/Profile pages
+6. Same for Praxis, Tasks, Groups
+7. Fix up frontend